ivyclare/FastAI/01_intro_questionnaire.md

       <span style="color:red"> That neural networks were too big and slow to be useful pratically  </span>

 6. **What is a GPU?**

       <span style="color:red"> Stands for **Graphical Processing Unit**.
 It is a kind of processor that can run multiple calculations at a time </span>

 7. **Open a notebook and execute a cell containing: `1+1`.
 What happens?**

-      <span style="color:red"> 2 is printed </span>
+      <span style="color:red"> 2 is printed below the cell </span>

-1. Follow through each cell of the stripped version of the notebook for this chapter.
-Before executing each cell, guess what will happen.
+8. **Follow through each cell of the stripped version of the notebook for this chapter.
+Before executing each cell, guess what will happen.**

+      <span style="color:red"> Done </span>

-1. Complete the Jupyter Notebook online appendix.
+9. **Complete the Jupyter Notebook online appendix.**

+      <span style="color:blue"> NOT DONE  </span>

-1. Why is it hard to use a traditional computer program to recognize images in a photo?
+10.**Why is it hard to use a traditional computer program to recognize images in a photo?**

+      <span style="color:red"> This is because traditional computer programs require explicit step by step code that has to be written by the programmer and implementing this for a task like recognizing images can be quite challenging to the programmer as we don't really understand the steps taken by the brain process and recognize images  </span>

 1. What did Samuel mean by "Weight Assignment"?
 1. What term do we normally use in deep learning for what Samuel called "Weights"?
 1. Draw a picture that summarizes Arthur Samuel's view of a machine learning model